ertis-research/grafana-panel-what-if/README.md

 The graph appears when predicting the results ([step 4](#step-4-predict-result)) when an interval (min ≥ max) is correctly defined and at least one tag is selected for analysis.

 The X axis of the graph indicates the value subtracted or added to the original value of the tag, while the Y axis corresponds to the value returned by the prediction.
 The points that make up the lines are the predictions that have been made with the different values of the tag.
 In addition, each point not only indicates the pair (X, Y) to which it belongs but also the **specific value applied to that tag during the prediction**.
+In case you are working with lists of values, this value will correspond to the mean of them.

 At the bottom, the legend of the graph is shown, indicating the colour of the line corresponding to each selected tag.
 - If you click *only once on one of the tags*, it will be shown or hidden from the graph.